 797 Madison Ave., 212-510-8371

-New York City socialite-turned-designer Tory Burch opened her first boutique in 2004 and nearly sold out her inventory the first day.
+New York City socialite turned designer Tory Burch opened her first boutique in 2004 and nearly sold out her inventory the first day.
 The Madison Avenue flagship store feels fresh and chic, with bold, edamame-green accented walls, purple hydrangeas and black-and-white carpeting.
-Burch's brand of country-club chic has generated new classics like Oprah's favorite tunic top and the wildly popular Reva ballet flat, which comes in an assortment of colors and leathers, adorned with a shiny cutout of the double-T logo.
-Located on NoLIta's Elizabeth Street, the boutique carries women's wear, accessories, handbags and shoes.
+Burch's brand of country-club chic has generated the wildly popular Reva ballet flat, which comes in an assortment of colors and leathers, adorned with a shiny cutout of the double-T logo.
+The boutique carries women's wear, accessories, handbags, shoes and Burch’s cosmetics line.

 Tiffany & Co.

 The flagship of this iconic jewelry store has dazzled shoppers from the same Fifth Avenue location since 1940.
-The store's six floors showcase fine jewelry, from sterling-silver logo-engraved cuff bracelets and cuff links to diamond engagement rings and watches to a full line of fine china and stemware.
-Signature pieces include the Tiffany Key necklace collection, which ranges from $100 to over $5,000, depending on materials, and the Elsa Peretti–designed cursive alphabet pendants, available in gold and silver.
+The store's six floors showcase fine jewelry, from sterling-silver logo-engraved cuff bracelets and cufflinks to diamond engagement rings and watches to a full line of fine china and stemware.
+Signature pieces include the Tiffany Key necklace collection, which ranges from $150 to over $5,000, depending on materials, and the Elsa Peretti–designed cursive alphabet pendants, available in gold and silver.
+(Note: the flagship has moved to a temporary location around the corner while the Fifth Avenue store undergoes renovation, which should be finished by the end of 2021.)

 653 Fifth Ave., 212-446-3400